 CONCLUSIONS:

-The experiment has revealed a remarkable level of richness and diversity of natural enemies in rice ecosystem for both kharif as well as boro season.
+A remarkable level of richness and diversity of natural enemies was observed in rice ecosystem for both kharif as well as boro season.
 The predators and parasitoids recorded during the experiment are well known for their multifaceted valuable role in maintaining ecological equilibrium by regulating pest population.
 Presence of this diverse group of natural enemies in the experimental region is a ray of hope for natural enhancement of biological control mechanism, which can ultimately contribute to sustainable and resilient rice cultivation ensuring long term agricultural productivity and food security.